Riley-Py/UWaterloo-Work/MSE 261/Topic 6/Risk Management (Topic 6).md

 	- Sellers sell first and buy later
 - Can result in a massive lost if the price of the underlying asset increases
 	- Obliged to give back the stocks you borrowed
-- If price increases rapidly, short sellers are
+- If price increases rapidly, short sellers are compelled to exit positions to avoid any further losses (*short squeeze*)
+- Investors bet on future direction of market/diversify their portfolio
+- Restraint on irrationality in the market, preventing stock prices from going to high in bull market